Susan Kent (actress)

-Susan Kent (born December 12, 1974, in St. John's, Newfoundland and Labrador) is a Canadian actress.
+Susan Kent (born December 12, 1974) is a Canadian actress.
 She is best known for her work as a cast member of CBC Television's This Hour Has 22 Minutes since joining in 2012.
 Kent had previously been a writer for, and an occasional performer on the program.
 She is also known for her portrayal of Susan (the foul-mouthed hockey mom) in Trailer Park Boys since Season 11 (2017).

 Early life and education

-Kent was born in St. John's, NL, though she was primarily raised in Corner Brook, NL.
-She studied theatre arts at Memorial University of Newfoundland's Sir Wilfred Grenfell College campus in Corner Brook.
+Kent was born in St. John's, Newfoundland and Labrador, though she was primarily raised in Corner Brook.
+She studied theatre arts at the Grenfell Campus of Memorial University of Newfoundland.
 She was classmates with the filmmakers Sherry White and Adriana Maggs, and comedian Jonny Harris.